broskos/bootcamp/gitops.md

 ### ArgoCD GUI:

 Access ArgoCD GUI using the information above.
-The GUI should look like the following:
+The GUI should look like the following (you may not see existing applications running in your GUI):

 ![gitops_1](images/gitops_1.png)